 Let’s face it, we’re not all cut out to be math teachers…and that’s ok!
 Also, many of the common core math techniques being taught today are unfamiliar to us parents.

 After struggling to relearn how to teach math last year when my girls were remote learning, I decided to make things easier on myself this year!
-We recently started Wonderland Math, a combination of math tutoring program and interactive experience, for kids in grades 2-5.
+We recently started Wonder Math, a combination of math tutoring program and interactive experience, for kids in grades 2-5.

 My 2nd grader learns skills that will help her excel in the classroom…and I don’t have to stress about figuring out “new” math!